 Video properties and values are usually expressed in "metadata" that can exist across production and distribution workflows.
 Knowledge of these properties and their combinations has value as content is processed in the end-to-end (E2E) production-to-distribution workflow chain.

 This text is a non-normative document of industry practices for describing present day widely used combinations of video properties and their representations in different carriage domain systems.
 This document provides information that aims to help vendors of various content processing tools avoid processing mistakes that cause video quality degradation due to a wrong assumption made about video property combinations.
 There are only limited sets of video property combinations that are widely used in present day production/video distribution equipment chains.
 This document characterises these limited sets of combinations that are widely used today.
 This document provides this information and how it is carried to aid in the automation of content workflows across various domains of capture, production, and distribution.
 Lastly, this Technical Report aims to help its readers, especially toolset developers, to repurpose tools to work across several domains (capture, production, production distribution, service distribution) where similar video conversion functions (e.g. sub-sampling) may be performed.

+Table XX indicates some popular applications that uses these widely used industry practices with types of restrictions described in later sections.

+Table 1 Target applications for widely used content workflows for video production and distribution workflows